 Most expensive Magic: The Gathering cards

-- Black Lotus (Beta): Oh, that Black Lotus.
+- Black Lotus (Beta)

-- Mind Twist (Beta): Do the twist.
+- Mind Twist (Beta)

-However, there are plenty of people who put big money into MTG, and it’s caused some spectacular prices throughout the years thanks to things like the Reserved List.
+There are plenty of people who put big money into MTG, and it’s caused some spectacular prices throughout the years thanks to things like the Reserved List.
 The Reserved List, for those not in the know, is a list of cards that can never be reprinted.
 Its purpose is to keep the value of certain cards from dropping, but what it’s actually done is caused certain formats to be completely inaccessible to all but the most trust-fundy of people.

 Thankfully, this leaves us with some all-time classic cards, so it’s likely to be true several years from now - even if the prices themselves change, the content should be accurate.
 Now then, without any more ado, onto the list.